silizium/basic_robot/README.txt

 - 0.5.2
     ignite command implemented, small bugs removed: tested TNT stripminer tnt_stripminer.lua
+	implemented "drop" command which can drop items from it's own inventory, now the tnt_stripminer will get rid of all "default:cobble 99" if called a second time after ending (updated)

 Bug fixes:
 - 0.5.1 get rid of stupid error message when coroutine ends